KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 ### 2.4 Extension Across Declivous and Acclivous Strata

 The analogy generalizes across both declivous and acclivous traversal.
 The hypostatic lattice (L₅ → L₁ and IL₅ → IL₁) consists of expressed strata within Structon.
-Each stratum's bifurcal pair (e.g., L₃ DS·DM contra IL₃ IDS·IDM) is inscribed upon Structon as the Aion·Khaon pair is.
+Each stratum's bifurcal pair (e.g., L₃ DS / DM contra IL₃ IDS / IDM) is inscribed upon Structon as the Aion / Khaon pair is.
 The motion of essence through the lattice is traversal upon Structon, not motion within an empty container.

 Structon endures across every emergence and dissolution within it.
 "The Lattice endures, even when worlds fall silent."